Tree crown measurement: Spoke method

-Google Earth measurements.
+Google Earth measurements

 With the increased availability of high-resolution air photos available through Google Earth crowns of individual trees can be distinguished, providing another option for measuring crown spread.
-The latitude and longitude of the tree can be read directly from Google Earth.
 Google Earth itself includes a ruler tool that can be used to measure diameters or spokes across the crown of the tree.
-Alternatively the crown area can be measured and crown spread calculated from that value.
-EasyAcreage V1.0 (demo version) is a Google Earth area measurement tool that calculates the area of any shape outlined on the Google Earth display.
-Outline the edge of the trees canopy, following the branches and hollows around the canopy perimeter, including any enclosed hollows within the canopy outline and read the area provided by Easy Acreage.
+Alternatively, the crown area can be measured and crown spread calculated from that value.
+EasyAcreage is a Google Earth area measurement tool that calculates the area of any shape outlined on the Google Earth display.
+The perimeter of the tree can be traced on a satellite photo, and the software will calculate the area.

 Average crown spread can be determined with a simple formula:

-crown spread = 2(area/π)½

-Here one sees that area is the area of an equivalent circle.
-For critical measurements, it is advisable to check the measurement made through a remote sensing application in person.
+This area is the area of an equivalent circle.
+The measurement made through a remote sensing application may need to be checked in person.

 Leverett has also provided four options for measuring the crown area through compass and clinometer surveys around the outer edge of the crown or through a combination of measurements from the edge of the crown and to the trunk, and those around the crown perimeter.
 All four circumscribe the crown area's drip-line with a polygon and divide the polygon into a series of adjacent triangles, measure the area of each triangle and sum them.
 One option, the Polygonal Method, measures each side of a triangle to compute its area.
 The second and third methods uses azimuths and one distance to the trunk calculate the area.
 The fourth method, the Azimuth Method, requires only azimuths and distance measurements from point to point around the crown perimeter.